Chorus/Note-Documentation/docs/Session/SessionStatuses.md

 <img src="/img/SessionStatuses.svg" width="600" />

-**Pending Validation** – Your session will soon be validated by the agency's server.
+**Pending Validation** – Your session is awaiting validation by the agency's server.

 **Validating** – Your session is currently being validated by your agency.
 You cannot edit scheduling details while your session is validating.